Knitschi/CPFCMake/documentation/APIDocModules.rst

 ^^^^^^^^^^^^^^^^

 An email address under which the maintainers of the package can be reached.
-This is only used when creating Debian distribution packages.
+This is only used when creating Debian package archives.

-DISTRIBUTION_PACKAGES
+PACKAGE_ARCHIVES
 ^^^^^^^^^^^^^^^^^^^^^

 This keyword opens a sub-list of arguments that are used to specify a list of packages that have the same content, but different formats.
 The argument can be given multiple times, in order to define a variety of package formats and content types.
 The argument takes two lists as sub-arguments.
-A distribution package is created for each combination of the elements in the sub-argument lists.
+A package archive is created for each combination of the elements in the sub-argument lists.
 For example:
-argument :code:`DISTRIBUTION_PACKAGES DISTRIBUTION_PACKAGE_CONTENT_TYPE CT_RUNTIME_PORTABLE DISTRIBUTION_PACKAGE_FORMATS ZIP;7Z`
+argument :code:`PACKAGE_ARCHIVES PACKAGE_ARCHIVE_CONTENT_TYPE CT_RUNTIME_PORTABLE PACKAGE_ARCHIVE_FORMATS ZIP;7Z`
 will cause the creation of a zip and a 7z archive that both contain the packages executables and all depended on shared libraries.
-Adding another argument :code:`DISTRIBUTION_PACKAGES DISTRIBUTION_PACKAGE_CONTENT_TYPE CT_RUNTIME DISTRIBUTION_PACKAGE_FORMATS DEB`
+Adding another argument :code:`PACKAGE_ARCHIVES PACKAGE_ARCHIVE_CONTENT_TYPE CT_RUNTIME PACKAGE_ARCHIVE_FORMATS DEB`
 will cause the additional creation of a debian package that relies on external dependencies being provided by other packages.

 **Sub-Options:**

-DISTRIBUTION_PACKAGE_CONTENT_TYPE
+PACKAGE_ARCHIVE_CONTENT_TYPE
 """""""""""""""""""""""""""""""""

-- :code:`CT_RUNTIME`: The distribution-package contains the executables and shared libraries that are produced by this package.
+- :code:`CT_RUNTIME`: The package archive contains the executables and shared libraries that are produced by this package.
   This can be used for packages that either do not depend on any shared libraries or only on shared libraries that are provided externally by the system.

-- :code:`CT_RUNTIME_PORTABLE listExcludedTargets`: The distribution-package will include the packages executables and shared libraries and all depended on shared libraries.
+- :code:`CT_RUNTIME_PORTABLE listExcludedTargets`: The package archive will include the packages executables and shared libraries and all depended on shared libraries.
 This is useful for creating *portable* packages that do not rely on any system provided shared libraries.
   The :code:`CT_RUNTIME_PORTABLE` keyword can be followed by a list of depended on targets that belong to shared libraries that should not be included in the package, because they are provided by the system.

-- :code:`CT_DEVELOPER`: The distribution-package will include all package binaries, header files and cmake config files for importing the package in another project.
+- :code:`CT_DEVELOPER`: The package archive will include all package binaries, header files and cmake config files for importing the package in another project.
 This content type is supposed to be used for binary library packages that are used in other projects.
 Note that for msvc debug configurations the package will also include source files to allow debugging into the package.
 The package does not include dependencies which are supposed to be imported separately by consuming projects.

-- :code:`CT_SOURCES`: The distribution-package contains the files that are needed to compile the package.
+- :code:`CT_SOURCES`: The package archive contains the files that are needed to compile the package.

-DISTRIBUTION_PACKAGE_FORMATS
+PACKAGE_ARCHIVE_FORMATS
 """"""""""""""""""""""""""""

 - :code:`7Z |TBZ2 | TGZ | TXZ | TZ | ZIP`: Packs the distributed files into one of the following archive formats: .7z, .tar.bz2, .tar.gz, .tar.xz, tar.Z, .zip
 - :code:`DEB`: Creates a debian package .deb file.
 This will only be created when the dpkg tool is available.

-DISTRIBUTION_PACKAGE_FORMAT_OPTIONS
+PACKAGE_ARCHIVE_FORMAT_OPTIONS
 """""""""""""""""""""""""""""""""""

-A list of keyword arguments that contain further options for the creation of the distribution packages.
+A list of keyword arguments that contain further options for the creation of the package archives.

 - :code:`[SYSTEM_PACKAGES_DEB]`: This is only relevant when using the DEB package format.
   The option must be a string that contains the names and versions of the debian packages